Adverse Information

 A family member, such as a partner (married, de facto or registered) or child of the Main or Primary Applicant.

-At the time of the visa application, it is the general rule, that children must be less than 23 years of age, to be included in the application of the Primary Applicant.
+At the time of the visa application, children must be less than 23 years of age, in order to be included in the application of the Primary Applicant.
+In Certain cases, children must also be less than 23 years of age at the time the Department of Home Affairs is ready to finalise the visa application.

 Settled in Australia